 - Long-grain white rice, cooked and still hot

 - 2 tablespoons vegetable shortening or vegetable oil (your choice)

 Start making the Roux (see below recipes).

-connecting the okra); remove from heat and set aside.
-NOTE: Take your time and don't burn it.
-It's worth the trouble.
+In a large frying pan, fry okra in 2 tablespoons shortening approximately 30 to 40 minutes or until it ceases to "rope" (slimy strings connecting the okra); remove from heat and set aside.
+NOTE: Take your time and do not burn it.
+It is worth the trouble.

-Dutch Oven over medium-high heat, melt the butter and fry the onions and celery about 5 minutes or until soft.
+In a Gumbo Pot or a large Dutch Oven over medium-high heat, melt the butter and fry the onions and celery about 5 minutes or until soft.

 Serve with hot rice, crackers, and file on the side.

 Makes 6 servings.